vrchat-community/creator-docs/Docs/docs/worlds/components/vrc_mirrorreflection.md

 It is up to your discretion if you want to show the `Default` Layer as well, if you want to reflect the surrounding World environment. **However, this can cost performance.**

-:::danger
-To ensure optimal performance, use only a minimal amount of Reflect Layers!
+:::danger Use only a minimal amount of Reflect Layers!

-Proper filtering of the Reflect Layers will ensure unnecessary graphics such as the HUD, Name Tags, or the Quick Menu, will never appear in Mirrors, which will heavily cost performance.
+Proper filtering of the Reflect Layers will ensure unnecessary graphics such as the HUD, Name Tags, or the Quick Menu, will never appear in Mirrors.
+If they are shown, it can heavily cost performance.
 :::